azadbolour/boardgame/README.md

 reviewing the Dockerfiles there.

-For Java development (java-client and benchmark sub-projects) you'll also need to set up your Java environment.
+For Java development (java-client and benchmark sub-projects) you'll also need to install maven set up your Java environment.

 For postgres installation on ubuntu see: